 Yes.
 Our contractual terms mean that without certain information, we would not be able to provide a service to you.
-This includes personal data which allows us to discharge our legal obligations as an accountancy service provider and to HMRC.
+This includes personal data, which allows us to discharge our legal obligations as an accountancy service provider and to HMRC.

 There are “special categories” of personal data which we need on an additional legal basis to process in the context of employment.
-We have an internal Data Protection Policy which details our internal controls designed to offer additional protection to these categories, and the UK Data Protection Act contains conditions which allow for it, as listed below:
+We have an internal Data Protection Policy which details our internal controls designed to offer additional protection to these categories, and the UK Data Protection Act contains conditions that allow for it, as listed below:

 UK DPA Sch.1 s.2 – we process data relating to absences (and therefore your health) as required to pay you accurately.